Rare Things for a Rare Life

 Rebekah

 Flapping linens signaled a change in the wind.
 Rebekah Otual was trapped in the flurry of nearly-dry sheets.
 Their chaotic dance restricted her view.
-She caught only glimpses of the modest thatched cottage that was her home, the rich green woods surrounding it on three sides, the meandering forest trail and three men on a wagon.
+She caught only glimpses of the modest thatched cottage that was her home, the rich green woods surrounding the yard on three sides, the meandering forest trail—and three men on a wagon.

-Pushing free with rapid breaths, Rebekah instinctively raised a hand in hesitant acknowledgment.
+Pushing free with rapid breaths, Rebekah raised a hand in hesitant acknowledgment.
 Her gaze fixed on the approaching trio, three distinctive silhouettes in a military wagon.
 She straightened her linen apron and her light pale-yellow shift.
-The tranquility of her mundane laundry shattered by uncertainty.
+The tranquility of her mundane laundering shattered by uncertainty.

 The haunting melody of the wind and the creaking wheels gripped her heart as a wayward gust chilled her.

-Panic flickered in her eyes as she searched for her daughter.
+Panic flickered in her eyes, as she searched for her young daughter.

 Where is she?

-Rebekah kept her taut fists under her apron as she searched for her daughter with furtive glances in every direction of the yard.
+Rebekah kept her taut fists under her apron as she searched for her daughter with furtive glances in every direction.
 A visit from an earl’s man was no good thing.

 The official walked toward her, smug and self-assured.
 Every button was polished.
 Neither a scuff on his cordovan boots, nor did a single hair escape its ribbon.
-He carried a thick book, while an elegantly carved club hung from his belt.
+He carried a thick book, while an elegant club, engraved with intricate designs hung from his belt.
 “I am George Rosewud, undersecretary to Gaelib Melazera, the ninth Earl of Lorness.
 I must speak with Rojer Dowling.
 Call your father, woman.”

 “Yes, sir.”
 She stiffened, still peering about for her daughter, pushing a twist of blonde hair out of her eyes.